apache/apisix-website/blog/en/blog/2023/02/09/secure-apisix-admin.md

 ---
-title: Securing Admin access to Apache APISIX
+title: Securing Admin Access to Apache APISIX
 authors:
   - name: Nicolas Fränkel
     title: Author
     url: https://github.com/nfrankel
     image_url: https://avatars.githubusercontent.com/u/752258
 keywords:
-  - Security
+  - API gateway security
   - Admin API
+  - how to secure API gateway
 description: >
   API Gateways are critical components in one's infrastructure.
 If an attacker could change the configuration of routes, they could direct traffic to their infrastructure.
 Consequences could range from data theft to financial losses.
 Worse, data theft could only be noticed after a long time by mirroring the load.
 Hence, protecting your API Gateway is of utmost importance
 tags: [Ecosystem]